opencomputeproject/OSF-OSFCI/README.md

 # Who uses it ?

-That proof of concept has been developed by the Advanced Technology team and is currently running live on https://osfci.tech website as to validate its behaviour.
+That proof of concept has been developed by the Advanced Technology team and is currently running on https://osfci.tech website as to validate its behaviour (08-02-21 update: the public facing server is offline for maintanence).

 # Running in standalone mode